Jabene/rancid-tomatillos/README.md

 # Rancid Tomatillos - A Movie Application

 ## Abstract
 Rancid Tomatillos is an app used to view the average ratings of a variety of films, and also looking more deeply at each film's details.
-Users can search through the films in the database by title or by a selected range of average rating.
+Users can search through the films in the database by title.
 Based on these search parameters the user will see an assortment of movie poster thumbnails on the homepage.
-By clicking a thumbnail the user navigates to the individual film page to see more details and a carousel of related youtube videos.
+By clicking a thumbnail the user navigates to the individual film details and can click on a link to view the trailer on YouTube.

 ![Rancid Full-high (2)](https://user-images.githubusercontent.com/68795578/138778478-03f3b8f8-6b23-4a69-b71e-e0027e58098f.gif)